When you have a lot of assets across your company, it is important to demarcate them to avoid confusion later.

 Here is a quick video for you to know how it works:

 If you're looking for a step-by-step, here it is:

-For example, in the screen grab above, we have created a new category called 'Industry' with help text that explains what it is.
-We have also listed out the various values such as 'Retail,' 'Hospitality,' 'Logistics,' and 'Banking' that define the custom field i.e., 'Industry'.
+For example, in the screen grab above, we have created a new category called Geography with help text that explains what it is.
+We have also listed out the various values such as the US, China, Canada, and Australia that define the custom field i.e., Geography.

 Notice how you can categorize an asset based on the pre-defined content categories that you'd set in Step 2 above.
 Click on the down-arrow to choose the appropriate category.